 The first step is to create the product entities in Voucherify.
 As usual, you can do this either through the user interface or programmatically.
 Let’s go for the former.

-Go to the Products view and run the wizard.
+Go to the Products view and run the manager.
 After typing in the name of the product in the first section, you need to introduce attributes that differentiate product variants.
 In our case, there’s only one - the diagonal of the screen.

 In the 2nd and the last step, you just need to add the concrete variants (called SKUs in Voucherify).
 To do so, “edit” the MacBookAir product entity and add two sub-items.